DIYbiosphere/sphere/docs/introduction/overview.md

 ---
-title: Overview of the DIYbiosphere
 layout: docs
+title: Overview of the DIYbiospher
 draft: true
-crumb: introduction
-summary: A short summary on the DIYbiosphere project
 ---

 The DIYbiosphere is an open-source project to collect Do-It-Yourself Biology (DIYbio) initiatives from all over the world.
 One of it's main purpose is to replace the list of DIYbio labs indexed in the [Local] section in the [DIYbio] website.